sef007/NN-Numpy-Only-HOG-Feature-Extraction-and-ML-Library-Integration/README.md

 # Exploring Digit Classification Programs:

 Digit classification plays a crucial role in various applications, from optical character recognition to automated document processing.
-In this overview, we'll explore three different programs that implement digit classification using different techniques and libraries.
-Let's dive into the technical highlights of each program.
+In this repository, I will outline three different programs that implement digit classification using different techniques and libraries.
+This aim of this README is to provide a overview of the technical highlights of each program.

 ## Program 1: NN-Digit-Classifier-Numpy-Only(V1)